nikola-tesic/PCR-noise-model-training/README.md

 # PCR-noise-model-training
 This workflow is for training of PCR stutter and step models that are later used in the main Microsatellite instability pipeline.
+Tools used in this workflow are all from lobSTR toolkit (https://github.com/mgymrek/lobstr-code)

 Inputs files are:
 1. Reads - reads in FASTQ format
-2. Index - reference genome.
-We recommend using "hg19.lobSTR_v3.0.2.ref.tar" which can be found in "Microsatellite instability profiling" and "MSI" projects.
+2. Index - reference genome

 If reads are paired end, they should contain metadata field "Paired end", which needs to be set to "1" and "2".